-Industry and Wholesale One space for every two employees based upon maximum planned employment during any work Use Minimum floor area whichever requirement is greater.
-In the Industry and Wholesale maximum planned employment during any work period or one space for each 800 square feet of gross floor area whichever requirement is greater.
-In the event the latter requirement is greater, adequate land area shall be provided for the required off-street parking area, but improved space need only be
+Industry and Wholesale One space for every two employees based upon maximum planned employment during any work period or one space for each 800 square feet of gross floor area whichever requirement is greater.
+In the event the latter requirement is greater, adequate land area shall be provided for the required off-street parking area, but improved space need only be provided according to the employees ratio.